Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Loop A-model

 On each chart, the resolution is given as

-An important point is which symplectic form one puts on the total space $\widetilde{X}$.
-Of course, this is diffeomorphic to the Milnor fibre of the $A_{\ell-1}$ singularity, although choosing the associated symplectic form would have the wrong properties.
-In particular, the rational curves in the exceptional locus would be Lagrangian spheres, as opposed to holomorphic.
-As such, observe that $\widetilde{X}$ cannot be exact as a symplectic manifold. \\ In order to define the symplectic form we consider, observe that there is a natural inclusion of $\widetilde{X}$ into the product of $\C^3$ with $\lfloor\frac{\ell}{2}\rfloor$ copies of $\P^2$ given by the blowing up process.
+This resolution is constructed by iterated blowups of $X$.
+An important fact is that the blowup process yields an embedding of $\widetilde{X}$ into $\C^3\times\P^2\times\dots\times\P^2$, where there are ${\lfloor\frac{\ell}{2}\rfloor}$ factors of $\P^2$.
 We define the symplectic form $\omega_{\widetilde{X}}$ to be the pullback of the product of the standard symplectic form on $\C^3$ and the Fubini--Study form on the $\P^2$ factors.
 We also drop $\widetilde{X}$ from the notation and refer to the symplectic form simply as $\omega$, since we believe that no confusion can arise.
 This form is simple to write down in a given patch, although has quite a few terms.
 As an example, in the patch $\widetilde{X}_1$, it is given by